Skip to content

 Comment bien choisir son pantalon de ski selon sa pratique ?

-In this article, you will find all the key features to consider when choosing the right ski trousers.
+This article covers all the key features to consider when choosing the right ski trousers.
 Ski trousers are designed to keep you warm and, above all, dry throughout your day on the mountain.
-In direct contact with the snow, they must be waterproof and breathable while providing comfort through thermal insulation.
-Softshell trousers can be an excellent option if you are looking for comfort or greater freedom of movement.
-This two-dimensional weaving technique delivers thermal insulation and wind resistance while maintaining flexibility and high breathability.
+In direct contact with the snow, they must be waterproof and breathable while providing comfort through their thermal insulation to keep you warm. softshell trousers can be a great option if you're looking for comfort or greater freedom of movement.
+This two-dimensional weaving technical technique provides thermal insulation and a windproof effect while remaining flexible and highly breathable.

 Choosing waterproof and breathable ski trousers

-Waterproofing is measured in mm Schmerber: the higher the number, the more effective the membrane.
-Go for a rating of 10,000 mm or above to stay dry in all conditions.
+Waterproofing is measured in mm Schmerber: the higher the mm rating, the more high-performance the membrane.
+Opt for a rating of 10,000 mm or above to stay dry in all conditions.
 The trousers must also have fully taped seams.

-Breathability is essential: you start to feel cold when you are wet.
-Sweat must be evacuated efficiently.
-Breathability is measured in grs/m²/24H — the higher the figure, the better the moisture transfer.
-Aim for a rating of 8,000 grs/m²/24H or above.
+The breathability of a garment is essential: you start to feel cold when you're wet.
+Perspiration must therefore be expelled efficiently.
+Breathability is measured in g/m²/24h: the higher the figure, the better the moisture transfer.
+Look for a rating of 8,000 g/m²/24h or above.

-For more information, read our dedicated article on waterproofing and breathability in outdoor garments.
+For more information, check out a dedicated article on waterproofing and breathability in garments.

 Optimal insulation for ski trousers

-Thinsulate™ Insulation is used in the lining of ski trousers.
-Made from very dense synthetic fibres, it delivers superior thermal insulation.
+The Thinsulate™ Insulation material is used in the lining of trousers.
+It is made up of very dense synthetic fibres, providing superior insulation.

-The PrimaLoft® technology, featured across many of our products, delivers lightweight, breathable and warm garments.
-PrimaLoft® is a lightweight synthetic fabric that stays warm, water-repellent and fully technical even when wet.
+The PrimaLoft® technology, featured across many products, delivers lightweight, breathable and warm garments.
+PrimaLoft® is a lightweight, warm, water-repellent synthetic fabric that retains all its technical properties even when exposed to moisture.

 Ventilation zips

-To regulate airflow during physical effort, look for ski trousers fitted with ventilation zips.
-Positioned along the outer thigh, they let you stay at the right temperature throughout the day.
+To regulate airflow during your exertions, it is advisable to choose ski trousers fitted with ventilation zips.
+Located on the outer thighs, they allow you to maintain the right temperature at all times.

 Reinforcements

-For beginners and freeriders alike, strategic reinforcements at the seat, knees or lower leg can make a real difference in the event of a fall.
+For beginners and freeriders, a few strategically placed reinforcements at the seat, knees or lower legs can make a real difference in the event of a fall.

 Safety beacons

-Off-piste enthusiasts can add an extra layer of safety by choosing ski trousers fitted with a locating beacon such as RECCO.
-These beacons are sewn directly into the garment.
-They reflect the signal from rescue transponders on the mountain, allowing you to be located more quickly if you are caught in an avalanche.
+Off-piste enthusiasts can add an extra layer of safety by choosing ski trousers equipped with a tracking beacon such as the RECCO system.
+These are beacons sewn inside the garment.
+They reflect the signal from rescue transponders at ski resorts, allowing you to be located more quickly if you are caught in an avalanche.

 Matching your ski trousers to your discipline